for enrolled orchestra students

-One half of a student's grade (one eighth x 2 concerts/quarter) will be determined at scheduled 'pre-concert' evaluations made no later than two weeks before each concert.
+One half of a student's grade will be determined at scheduled pre-concert evaluations made no later than two weeks before each concert.
 This might include evaluations in a smaller ensemble (e.g. string quintet) performing challenging sections of a work, or just observation during a sectional or full rehearsal.
 One half is determined by overall accomplishment.
 After determining the level of accomplishment as defined above, grades are lowered one-third of a grade (e.g. B+, B, B-) for each unexcused absence and/or more than infrequent lateness.
 Assuming excellent musical progress (A level) two unexcused absences would lower the grade to B+.

 Generally, the final grade is computed after members of the orchestra have satisfactorily completed the quarter and all its requirements.

-If a member does not perform the final performances, without approved absences (supported by an accepted doctor's letter), this member is not likely to recieve a passing grade.
+If a member does not perform the final performances, without approved absences (supported by an accepted doctor's letter), this member is not likely to receive a passing grade.